JonathanGalvanB/House-prices---Erdos-Institute-DS-Bootcamp-2024/README.md

  The housing market consistently changes, especially from year to year and there are many other features of a house that can impact the cost of a home.
  We decided to see whether we could predict how much a house will sell based on features such as the quality, number of bedrooms, square footage, fireplaces, etc...

- This information is useful for realtors, home buyers, home sellers
+ This information is useful for:
+ - Realtors
+ - Home buyers
+ - Home sellers
+ - Investors